OBLATES

 Oblates take no binding vows, but they dedicate themselves in a special way to live as balanced Christian people, offering witness to the world of Christ’s transformative power.
 What sets them apart from other devoted Christian people is their special way of living out an enriched Christian life, according to the Gospel as reflected in the Rule of St. Benedict.

-St. Benedict lived in the sixth century.
-Born north of Rome in a small town, he pursued his education in that big city for a while.
-It wasn’t long before he abandoned his studies and hectic city life to live as a hermit at a place called Subiaco.
+St. Benedict lived in Italy the sixth century.
+He pursued his education in Rome for a time, but it wasn’t long before he abandoned his studies and hectic city life to live as a hermit near the town of Subiaco.
 Word began to spread about his holiness and miracles.
 As people flocked to join him in his religious devotion, Benedict established monastic communities at Subiaco, Terracina, and Monte Cassino.
 While at Monte Cassino, he wrote a Rule for his monastics to follow.

 One remarkable aspect of the Rule of St. Benedict is its decidedly scriptural tone.
 Well-versed in both the Old and New Testaments, Benedict breathed into every section of his Rule the tone and spirit of Holy Scripture.
 The durability and flexibility of the Rule over the centuries rises from its Biblical roots and its resulting authoritative character.